Specialties

 Therapy for Self-Esteem & Self-Worth

-Self-esteem work isn't about self-improvement.
-It's about remembering your worth, independent of performance or appearance.
+Self-esteem work is not about self-improvement.
+It is about remembering your worth, independent of performance or appearance.

 Understanding Self-Esteem & Self-Worth